wnelis/SensorDrivers/README.md

 # SensorDrivers

 In this repository a few drivers for sensors are collected.
-The drivers are written in Python3, and are developed, tested and used on various models of a Raspberry Pi.
+The drivers are written in either Python3, and are developed, tested and used on various models of a Raspberry Pi, or in microPython, in which case they are developed and tested on an ESP8266 or an ESP32.

 ### BH1750.py